Chapter 7:

 “Did he now…”

-“Uh… maybe he went to the bathroom?”
+Hisui says, “Uh… maybe he went to the bathroom?”

 Kawakami stands up.
 “Wait—he’s not there?
 Ronnie said not to leave the room!”

-Then Kawakami says, “I’m looking for him.”
+To which Kawakami responds, “I’m looking for him.”

 “Nooo!”
 Yukimura’s face falls on the table.